 All authorized workers in labs using biohazardous materials must be trained to adequately respond to biohazardous spills.
 In addition, a fully stocked biohazard spill kit must be present in all locations authorized for biohazard use.
-This spill kit should be regularly checked to verify that all contents are present, in good condition and not expired.
-BSOP-03: Biohazard Decontamination and Spill Response has been developed and outlines the steps involved in addressing a variety of spill scenarios.
+This spill kit should be regularly checked to verify that all contents are present.
+BSOP-03: Biohazard Decontamination and Spill Response (Appendix 4) has been developed and outlines the steps involved in addressing a variety of spill scenarios.
 In addition, a generic spill kit contents list is provided.
 Individual laboratories should assess whether additional items are required in their kit(s) based on the types of biohazardous materials used in the laboratory.
-A copy of BSOP-03 should be posted in a prominent location within the laboratory for quick reference and/or within the spill kit(s).
+A copy of BSOP-03 should be posted in a prominent location within the laboratory for quick reference.